Danyerusama/DYR_IdleVideoTitle/README.md

 [Demo](https://github.com/Danyerusama/DYR_IdleVideoTitle/assets/142346653/1777624a-7cb2-4bb9-83b7-f61e100adb0f)

 ## Issues and Feedback
-If you encounter any issues, bugs, or have suggestions for improvements, please feel free to open an issue on the GitHub repository.
+If you encounter any issues, bugs, or have suggestions for improvements, please feel free to open an [LICENSE](https://github.com/Danyerusama/DYR_IdleVideoTitle/issues).
 Your feedback and contributions are highly valued and will contribute to enhancing the quality of these plugins.
 Thank you for helping to make them better!

 Before creating a new issue, please ensure that a similar issue has not already been reported.
 Providing detailed information about the problem you're experiencing will assist in quicker resolution.